Getting Started

 Plug in Your 3Doodler

-Ensure you select your temperature to ABS/FLX for ABS and FLEXY plastic or PLA for PLA or WOOD plastic.
+Ensure you select your temperature to ABS/FLX for ABS and FLEXY filament or PLA for PLA or WOOD filament.

 Press Fast/Slow & Insert a Strand